Image: 'Chain Links'

 Our second choice would be the Creative Commons search engine CC Search, but be sure to read the disclaimer on the homepage and be aware that that there are seven different Creative Commons licences to choose from, so if you find an image you want to use be sure to double-check which licence applies.

 Never heard of Creative Commons?
 It's a really useful thing to know about.
-This 3-minute video explains the basics, with more information available here.
+This 5-minute video explains the basics, and there are links to more information on the same page.

 Not sure how books are arranged on the library shelves?
 Click here to read more about the classification system we use (Dewey Decimal Classification).